-Parkinson disease (PD) is the most common neurological disorder with progressive degeneration of dopaminergic neurons for which only symptomatic treatments with no-prevention of disease progression are available.
+Parkinson’s disease (PD) is the most common neurological disorder with progressive degeneration of dopaminergic neurons for which only symptomatic treatments with no prevention of disease progression are available.
 This study was conducted to assess the neuroprotective effects of the Nigella sativa bioactive compound thymoquinone (TQ).
-The effects of TQ on behavioral and cellular abnormalities and oxidative stress markers were also assessed in 6-OHDA experimental model of early PD in the rat.
+The effects of TQ on behavioral and cellular abnormalities and oxidative stress markers were also assessed in the 6-OHDA experimental model of early PD in the rat.
 For this, the animals were treated with unilateral intrastriatal 6-hydroxydopamine (6-OHDA) injections with TQ.
 After 7 days, it was observed that apomorphine reduced the neurons on the left side of the substantia nigra pars compacta (SNC), and the malondialdehyde (MDA) and nitrite levels in midbrain homogenate were increased.
 While the activity of superoxide dismutase (SOD) was reduced in the 6-OHDA lesion group.
 It was also shown that the TQ pretreatment significantly improves turning behavior, prevents SNc neurons loss, and lowers MDA level.
-These results suggested that TQ possess excellent neuroprotection against 6-OHDA neurotoxicity and could provide a beneficial treatment regimen for neurodegenerative disorders, including PD.
+These results suggested that TQ possesses excellent neuroprotection against 6-OHDA neurotoxicity and could provide a beneficial treatment regimen for neurodegenerative disorders, including PD.

 Analyzing the expression of Tgfβ1 and inflammatory markers (Haas., Zhou., & Spittau., 2016)

-Parkinson’s disease (PD) is characterized by complete loss of midbrain dopaminergic (mDA) neurons.
+Parkinson’s disease (PD) is characterized by the complete loss of midbrain dopaminergic (mDA) neurons.
 Microglia-mediated neuroinflammation is a common hallmark of Parkinson’s disease and is believed to trigger the disease progression.
-6-OHDA has been widely used to induce dopaminergic neuronal degeneration in rodents to mimic PD and to study neurodegeneration, neuroinflammation as well as the therapeutic approaches for PD.
-In this study, the temporal and spatial expression patterns of anti-inflammatory and pro-inflammatory markers was analyzed in 6-OHDA mouse model of PD.
+6-OHDA has been widely used to induce dopaminergic neuronal degeneration in rodents to mimic PD and to study neurodegeneration, neuroinflammation as well as therapeutic approaches for PD.
+In this study, the temporal and spatial expression patterns of anti-inflammatory and pro-inflammatory markers were analyzed in the 6-OHDA mouse model of PD.
 It was found that the activated microglia and neurons in the lesioned SNc and CPu express Transforming growth factor β1 (Tgfβ1).
 The data collected form this research presented an important role for Tgfβ1 as a lesion-associated factor that regulates microglial activation states in the 6-OHDA mouse model to prevent degeneration of uninjured neurons by releasing neurotoxic factors such as TNFα and nitric oxide (NO).
-This study validated the use of 6-OHDA rat model for analyzing the expression levels of inflammatory markers involved in Parkinsonism.
+This study validated the use of the 6-OHDA rat model for analyzing the expression levels of inflammatory markers involved in Parkinsonism.